Disgraced former US Rep. George Santos to begin serving his 7-year fraud sentence

 He must report to federal prison before 2 p.m.
 It’s unclear where he’ll serve his time, though a federal judge has recommended that Santos be housed in a facility in the Northeast.

-Santos and his lawyers declined to comment to The Associated Press ahead of him reporting to prison.
-The federal Bureau of Prisons, meanwhile, said it doesn’t discuss the status of inmates until they’re officially in custody.
+Santos and his lawyers repeatedly declined to comment to The Associated Press, and the federal Bureau of Prisons said it doesn’t discuss the status of inmates until they’re officially in custody.

-As Friday approached, though, the loquacious former lawmaker, who turned 37 on Tuesday, wasn't shy about sharing his morbid fears about life behind bars.

 In April, a federal judge declined to give Santos a lighter two-year sentence that he sought, saying she was unconvinced he was truly remorseful.
 In the weeks before his sentencing, Santos said he was "profoundly sorry" for his crimes, but he also complained frequently that he was a victim of a political witch hunt and prosecutorial overreach.